smithy-lang/smithy-kotlin/docs/design/paginators.md

 ## API

 The SDK codegen will render a [Kotlin Flow](https://kotlinlang.org/docs/flow.html) that represents the public API for the response of a paginated operation.
 Runtime library code is not required for `Flow`-based paginators, as all functionality will be provided by the Kotlin standard lib and the `kotlinx-coroutines-core` library.

 Pagination by default will always generate an extension function that returns a `Flow` over the normal operation output type.
-If `items` is specified then a `Flow` transform function (extending the return type of it's parent) will be generated that allows the nested item to be paginated over.
-The targeted type will provide iteration to the `item` element for the user automatically.

-An example of this is demonstrated below:
+An example of this is demonstrated below (codegen):

 ```kotlin
 fun LambdaClient.paginateListFunctions(initialRequest: ListFunctionsRequest): Flow<ListFunctionsResponse> {